Art composition tips for beginners

 However great artistic skill with bad composition will always let you down.
 Keeping this in mind makes understanding the rules of composition potentially one of the most important factors in the creative process.

-The difference between a good composition and a not so good one is often very small.
-Yet significant enough to send off the impression that you are still in a process of exploration.
+The difference between a good composition and a not-so-good one is often very small.
+Yet significant enough to send off the impression that you are still in the process of exploration.
 Rather than an accomplished artist.
+Some examples of this are especially prominent when working with reference photos.

+Relying only on the entirety of a photo.
+Rather than adapting large portions of information to simplify them into what is important and less important.
 In the following paragraphs.
 We will look at how to avoid some of the mentioned issues and what you can do to make sure you have composition covered.

 It is important to remember that these are art composition tips for beginners.
 Therefore they will not apply to advanced artists and conceptual artists in the case of complex composition techniques.